Board of Directors

 Michele S. Gerber, Ph.D.

 Michele Gerber retired from the Hanford Site after a long career in World War II and Cold War history.
 She researched and documented the nuclear and radiochemical wastes that resulted from those wars to assist in Hanford Site cleanup.
 In retirement, she devotes her energies to the causes of addiction treatment and recovery and is a parent advocate.
-She has lived in Richland, Washington for 32 years.
+She has lived in Richland, Washington since 1987.

 Joel Chavez recently became the Regional Manager, Integrated Managed Care for Community Health Plan of Washington (CHPW).
 Prior to joining CHPW, he worked at Greater Columba Behavioral Health and Benton/Franklin Counties for 25 years, where he administered a County-based Integrated Care Service system for substance use disorder treatment programs.
 Joel is a Chemical Dependency Professional and graduated from Washington State University with a Bachelors of Arts in Social Sciences with a minor in HR.